Laos holds "groundbreaking" ceremony for contentious Mekong dam

 However, a banner at the site described it as a "groundbreaking" ceremony.

+Laos had agreed to suspend the project last December, pending a study to be led by Japan.
+It is unclear if that study was done.

-Ecologists and river experts say environmental impact assessments by Laos were inadequate and meant to appease international critics, including the United States.
+Ecologists and river experts say environmental impact assessments by Laos were inadequate and were meant to appease international critics including the United States.

 They warn that the livelihoods of 60 million people in the lower Mekong region, mainly in Cambodia and Vietnam, would be at risk if the dam went ahead, arguing the current design could block the migratory routes of fish and deprive swathes of rice land of fertile silt.